enjaku4/rabarber/README.md

 ## View Helpers

-Rabarber also provides a couple of helpers that can be used in views: `visible_to(*roles, &block)` and `hidden_from(*roles, &block)`.
+Rabarber also provides a couple of helpers that can be used in views: `visible_to(*roles, context: nil, &block)` and `hidden_from(*roles, context: nil, &block)`.
 To use them, simply include `Rabarber::Helpers` in the desired helper.
 Usually it is `ApplicationHelper`, but it can be any helper of your choice.

 ```rb
 module ApplicationHelper